DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/EM3.png">

-4. Open the *Exploit Protection* page, this is generally located at the bottom of the list.
+4. Open the *Exploit Protection* page; this is generally located at the bottom of the list.

    <img src="Images/EM4.png">

-5. Modify this setting an restart the machine.
+5. Modify this setting and restart the machine.

    <img src="Images/EM5.png">